enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/think-like-a-coder.md

 ---

-# Think like a coder
+# Think Like a Coder

 ---
 ## Content